OpenInternet/saferjourno/content/chapters/chapter-1.en.md

   - Intercepting communications
   - To gain data on who they are speaking to and when
   - Online abuse
-  - To discredit the journalist and try to undermine their reputation, to get them to stop publishing content, and to force them offline.
+  - To discredit the journalist and try to undermine their reputation, to get them to stop publishing content, or to force them offline.
 - Getting the journalist to understand who may wish to target them and the tech capacity of that adversary is an important part of keeping them safer.
 For example governments have access to high-levels of tech ability as well as financing to hire others to commit digital threats on their behalf.
-Research the tech ability of an adversary by carrying out an online search with the name of the attacker plus keywords, such as hacking, spyware, online attacks.
+Non-government adversary can also have plenty of time, determination, or advanced tooling.
+Research the tech and operational ability of an adversary by carrying out an online search with the name of the attacker plus keywords, such as hacking, spyware, online attacks.
 - Recommend that journalists stay up-to-date with digital security issues by signing up to tech newsletters produced by media outlets in their region.
 - A digital risk assessment is a document with questions that helps journalists think about the digital risks they face as well as ways to reduce the risks.
 At the end of each section of this course, journalists have the option of completing a section of a risk assessment.